matdotcx/slack-shepherd/README.md

 - Check that GitHub Actions are enabled
 - Verify the `SLACK_USER_TOKEN` secret is configured

-## Migration from Original Script

-The original `check_user_ips.py` script is preserved for reference.
-The new modular architecture provides:

-- Better separation of concerns
-- Easier testing and maintenance
-- GitHub Actions integration
-- More flexible configuration

-To migrate, simply use the GitHub Issues workflow instead of running the script locally.

-## License

-Internal use only.
-Do not distribute.

 ## Support

 For issues or questions: